fmalina/revisions-blocl/activism/sosalternativestocapitalismworld.md

 We think we are OK but the evidence is mounting that we are not.

-When our best natures aren’t suppressed, we can be loving, funny, carefree, courageous, thoughtful and capable of wondrous acts of generosity.
+When our best natures aren't suppressed, we can be loving, funny, carefree, courageous, thoughtful and capable of wondrous acts of generosity.

 So what we need to do is to organize the world in such a way as to encourage our